pvinis/stevenhicks.me/talks/react-testing.md

 ## Abstract

-Congratulations!
-You’re building a sweet new web application with React.
-But what are you doing for unit testing?

-Setting your environment up for JavaScript unit testing can be intimidating.
-React tooling is phenomenal though, and makes setup a breeze.
-In this session, we’ll look at how to get started writing tests for your React app.
-We’ll dig into the features of Jest as a test-runner and test framework.
-Then we’ll take a look at Enzyme, a framework for testing your React components directly.
-Finally, we’ll look at guidance and best practices.
+Writing unit tests is like making good food choices.
+We know it’s beneficial to us, and it’s easy to do when we aren’t stressed.
+But give us a looming deadline and a product owner looking over our shoulder, and we throw our good habits out the window.

+React testing tools can help you maintain good unit testing habits.
+Setup with Jest as a test-runner and test framework is a breeze.
+Enzyme, a library for testing your React components directly, enables you to write simple tests with clear intentions.
+In this session, you’ll learn how to use these tools to write meaningful and maintainable unit tests.

+We’ll also talk about guidance and best practices.
 What should you test?
 When should you test it?
-How can you keep your React code friendly to unit tests?
+How can you keep your React code friendly to tests?

-You will leave this session ready to cover your React app with tests.
+This session will arm you with the tools and guidance to unit test your React app.
+You’ll leave ready to write tests!